-Getting the Right Tree for Your GoalsStandard citrus trees grow too big for indoors, but dwarf varieties are grafted onto special roots that limit their size and speed up fruiting.
-Growing them in containers keeps them smaller, too.
+Standard citrus trees grow too big for indoors.
+But dwarf varieties are grafted onto special roots that limit their size and speed up fruiting.
+Growing citrus in containers keeps them smaller, too.
 If you're new to growing citrus, start with dwarf types known to flourish and fruit well indoors.
-Easy-to-grow favorites, such as Improved Meyer lemon, Makrut and Key limes, kumquats and Calamondin oranges, fit the bill.
+Easy-to-grow favorites, such as Improved Meyer lemon, Makrut and Key limes, kumquats and Calamondin oranges fit the bill.

-Images of potted Mediterranean citrus can steer you toward big pots, but start small instead.
-Extra soil around trees complicates moisture control, so work your way up in pot size as trees grow.
-For small trees, a 12-inch-diameter container — what nurseries call a five-gallon pot — is perfect for starters.
+Images of potted Mediterranean citrus can steer you toward overly large pots, but start your tree with smaller pots instead.
+Too much extra potting soil around trees complicates moisture control, so work your way up in pot size as your tree grows.
+For small trees, a 12-inch-diameter container — what nurseries call a 5-gallon pot — is perfect for starters.
 Mature trees need pots double that width and at least 18 to 24 inches deep.
 This gives roots growing room and prevents tippy, top-heavy trees.

-Caring for Container Citrus Year-RoundWith the right soil and container, citrus trees aren't that different from other houseplants — except for fragrant blossoms and fruit, of course.
-Provide these simple needs, and reap the rewards:
+With the right potting soil mix and container, citrus trees aren't that different from other houseplants — except for fragrant blossoms and fruit, of course.
+Provide for these simple needs, and reap the rewards:

 - Light: Citrus needs at least six to eight hours of bright, daily light — more is better.
 Placing trees near southern or southwest windows works well.
 Remember, natural light shifts with the seasons, so adjust accordingly.
 If you're short on sunlight, grow lights can make up the difference.

 - Temperature: Normal household temperatures suit citrus fine, and most withstand brief, near-freezing cold.
 However, avoid placing your tree near drafts or heating and air conditioning ducts.
 Container citrus can summer outside, but keep them inside until frost danger passes in spring.
 Then move them gradually, so they acclimate over several weeks, or they may drop their ripening fruit.
 Move them back inside before fall frost strikes.

 - Pests: When trees summer outside, pests can seize the opportunity and even hitch a ride into your home come fall.
 Citrus-loving insects, such as thrips and spider mites, can cause fruit and leaf damage to your tree.
 If pests strike outdoors, apply a light, even layer of Sevin Sulfur Dust.
-The dust starts killing insects immediately upon contact and will not harm your citrus tree.
+The dust starts killing listed pests immediately upon contact and will not harm your citrus tree.